 • garlic powder – a spice almost everybody seems to have in their cupboard, for good reason.
 This adds lots of savory flavor to these spicy potato chips.

 • mustard powder – this one might surprise you, but it’s one of the “spicy” elements in these spicy chips!
 I recommend Colman’s brand mustard powder if you can find it.
-I also use this in my buttermilk grilled chicken marinade.
+I also use this in my buttermilk marinade for chicken.

 • onion powder – right next to the garlic powder in my cupboard, there’s the onion powder.
 This adds another layer of savory to this bbq seasoning for chips, and can also be used for my dry rub for ribs.